aymen-adjali/tetrECS/README.md

 - If you fail to place a block, you lose a life.
 - Lose 3 lives, and the game ends.

+- The game is fully playable using only keyboard inputs.

 ## Technologies Used
 - Java
 - JavaFX